 Explore Leadership in a Multicultural Setting Down Under

-Take this opportunity to travel and learn with the Dean of the School of Education while earning 3 credits!
+Take this opportunity to travel and learn while earning credit!

-Undergraduate and graduate students are invited to participate in a 2 week course on leadership theories and practice lead by leadership scholar and School of Education Dean, Walt Gmelch.
-Morning lectures will be offered by Dean Gmelch, School of Education Faculty, and Australian leadership experts.
+Undergraduate and graduate students are invited to participate in a 2 week course on leadership theories and practice lead by leadership scholar Dr. Walt Gmelch.
+Morning lectures will be offered by Dr. Gmelch, School of Education Faculty, and Australian leadership experts.
 Afternoons will include group projects and excursions in and around Sydney.
 Students will produce a final paper and a team presentation that integrates the leadership theory into their personal academic and career context.

 See course itinerary.

 "I think every student should do something like this."

 "This is a great travel/ education program.
 The people are great; the city is great; and the educational component is great."

 "It is a great experience, and you will learn a tremendous amount about yourself."